 Day 6: Lai Chau – Sapa, ~100km, ~4h

 Visit a market in the morning.
-There are colourful Montagnard groups living in Lai Chau: Black H’mong and Dzao. ~10 am we start a beautiful ride at a slow pace on bumpy road to Sapa.
+There are colourful Montagnard groups living in Lai Chau: Black H’mong and Dzao. ~10 am we start a beautiful ride at a slow pace on the bumpy road to Sapa.
 In reality, Tram Ton pass just before Sapa is one of the most spectacular places in the Northwest region.
 We stay in a hotel.

 Day 7: Sapa – Bac Ha, ~120km, ~4h

 The ride from Sapa to Bac Ha takes about 3 hours.
-We first ride down from Sapa to Lao Cai and then up to Bac Ha with stunning landscape.
+We first ride down from Sapa to Lao Cai and then up to Bac Ha with a stunning landscape.
 We check in a hotel and have lunch.
 In the afternoon, we trek to Lung Phinh village.
 Stay overnight in Bac Ha.

 Day 8: Bac Ha – Market – Bac Ha, ~120km, ~5h

 Sunday market of Bac Ha: the true riot of colour where flower H’mong carries out the dance.
 It is a superb and merry show.
 However, it becomes oppressive about 10-11h with the massive arrival of the tourists.
 It is time to leave!

 Day 9: Bac Ha – Luc Yen – Vu Linh, ~150km, ~5h